JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### pluginName
 {id="intellij-extension-pluginname"}

-The name of the generated ZIP archive distribution: `/build/distributions/PluginName-1.0.0.zip`.
+The plugin name part used in the generated ZIP distribution: `build/distributions/PluginName-1.0.0.zip` and name of the plugin directory in the sandbox directory.

 {style="narrow"}
 Type